csy99/potato-lankau/notebook.md

 - Was bacterial composition measured after experiment?
 - Are we concerned that there seem to be huge differences in yield between 2015 and 2017?
 Other causes like rain/weather?
 Maybe we do not care if we study datasets separatedly

+- How do clade richness and diversity relate to the bacteria information?
+In another word, how do we know which types of bacteria are in which clades (based on units distance from the tree root)?
+- How to define between the broad and fine phylogenetic scales?
+- Would the nutrients also increase the bacteria diversity so the plant outcomes might result from higher diversity?

 # Analyses